heroku/kafka-packaging-scripts/README.md

 While we will not describe the various release logistics here, we do want to point out that there is follow-up work that needs to be done once a CP version is technically deployed and "released" as described above.
-Such follow-up work includes announcements and blog posts, for instance.
+Such follow-up work may include documentation, announcements, and blog posts, for instance.

 ## Example workflow: deploying a patch/bug fix release